Kurviger Explained - User interface and terms (UI)

 End point

-End point End point of the route.
+End point is the destination of the route.

 Depending on the language selected for the website and / or app, the term for this point may be replaced by a translated term. (e.g. in German: Ziel; in French: Arrivée).